-Just like baking, there are a number of ingredients that make successful bakery.
+Just like baking, there are a number of ingredients that make a successful bakery.
 But what happens when one or all of these ingredients is destroyed?
 That’s when bakery insurance comes into play.

 Whether you run a commercial bakery in a shop or you have a home bakery business, here are the insurance products you need to protect your investment.